VortexShrimp/clashbot/README.md

 COC_CLAN_TAG = "Your tag"
 ```

-## Example
+## Usage Example

 1. Clone this repo through `git` or download it directly.
    - `$ git clone https://github.com/VortexShrimp/skebenga.git`
-2. Create a `.env` file in the root of the project and fill in your data..
+2. Create a `.env` file in the root of the project and add your sensitive data.
 3. Install the dependencies.
 See the requirements above.
    - `$ poetry install`
 4. Run the bot.